How Much Money Do Baseball Players Make?

 - dollars in the season before that.

-- Jacob deGrom, the top pitcher for the New York Mets, got a salary of 36 million dollars in the United States during the 2021 season.
+It should come as no surprise that pitchers are the second most paid players in the Major League Baseball, owing to their important position on the club.
+Jacob deGrom, the top pitcher for the New York Mets, got a salary of 36 million dollars in the United States during the 2021 season.

 How Much Do Minor League Baseball Players Make?

 Baseball players make a lot of money in the professional ranks.
 The average Major League Baseball team is valued $17.8 billion, and the MLB earned more than $10 billion in revenue alone in the year 2018.
 With this amount of cash, one would expect players at all levels of professional baseball to be pretty well compensated.
 Unfortunately, you would be mistaken.
 While individuals who play in the major leagues earn millions of dollars every year, the same cannot be said for those who play in lower levels.

 But how much do they be paid, and how did this all come to be in the first place?